So, should you put a comma after introductory words such as now, today, etc.?

 It depends!
 Wait—not what you wanted to hear?
 Sorry.
 Okay, let me try to break it down. 🙂

 If you have an introductory word (or two) that is being used as an adverb (usually answers the question of when, where, why, or to what degree), then no comma.
-If it’s being used as a conjunction, then go ahead and use a comma.
+If it’s being used as a discourse marker, then go ahead and use a comma.

 Here are a couple of examples: